The world has now had 100 years with Streams in the Desert.

 Lettie Cowman carried copies of the devotional everywhere she traveled for 26 years.

-She freely gave away the book to Laplanders, headhunters, actresses, ministers, and lay people throughout the world.
+She freely gave away the book to Laplanders, headhunters, actresses, ministers, and anyone she met!

-The devotional spoke to famous people like General Chiang Kai-Shek of China (who was buried with a copy in his arms).
+The devotional spoke to famous people like General Chiang Kai-Shek of China.
+(He was buried with a copy in his arms).

-Lettie gave a copy to Ethiopian Emperor Haille Selasse during WWII, and one of his daughters volunteered to translate the English version into Amharic.
-(She used her devotional to encourage him; she did not endorse the Rastifari movement).
+Lettie gave a copy to Ethiopian Emperor Haile Selassie during WWII.
+One of his daughters volunteered to translate the English version into Amharic.
+(She used her devotional to encourage him; she did not endorse the Rastafarian movement).

 The world has had 100 years with Streams in the Desert translated into many different languages.